InsideADM/Parent-Control/README.md

 ## Overview

 ParentControl is a professional device monitoring and management platform designed for parents, organizations, and authorized personnel who need to oversee Android devices.
-The solution provides comprehensive real-time visibility through two integrated control interfaces: a Telegram-based command system and a web-based management dashboard.
+The solution provides real-time visibility through two integrated control interfaces: a Telegram-based command system and a web-based management dashboard.

-Whether you are a parent monitoring your child's device, an organization managing employee devices, or an IT administrator overseeing multiple devices, ParentControl delivers the monitoring capabilities you need with a straightforward, non-intrusive architecture.
+Are you a parent monitoring your child's device, an organization managing employee devices, or an IT administrator overseeing multiple devices, ParentControl delivers the monitoring capabilities you need with a straightforward, non-intrusive architecture.

 ---